AntonioHockman/Node-Inquery-9/final/README.md

 ## Languages & Dependencies
 undefined
 ## How to Use This Application:
-purpose goes here
+to take in user input through terminal and launch a README.md
 ## Contributors
-no
+none
 ## Testing
 none
 ## Questions
-Please send your questions [here](mailto:email is here or for more github information see  [here](username:userNAme)
+Please send your questions [here](mailto:adhockman7@gmail.com) or for more github information see  [here](username:AntonioHockman)